osate/website/source/setup-development.md

 ### How can I add a feature to the OSATE2 development setup?

 Edit the OSATE2 setup (add a P2 director task and/or a targlet) and submit a pull request. **DO NOT push a modified _osate2.setup_ file to the develop branch on GitHub!**

+### How can I prevent NoClassDefFoundError exceptions from being thrown when opening the graphical editor?

+Add "-Dosgi.framework.extensions=org.eclipse.fx.osgi" (without the quotes) to the VM arguments of your launch configuration.

 ### Where can I find documentation about Oomph setups?